Refinancing with Earnest

 In addition to all the benefits above, there are many reasons to refinance your student loans using SoFi.
 Some of the top reasons include:

 - Save money on interest.
-Borrowers who refinance student loans can often receive a lower interest rate, which results in savings.
-SoFi says members who refinance with them save about $14,000 on average.
+Borrowers who refinance student loans can often receive a lower interest rate, which usually results in savings.

 - Lower monthly payments.
 Through a combination of lower interest rates and/or adjusting the loan term, borrowers may be able to lower their monthly payments.